niclew17/startup/public/README.md

 - **Use MongoDB to store credentials** - Stores both user and their generations.
 - **Restricts functionality** - You cannot generate information until you log in or an unauthorized error will appear.

+## WebSocket deliverable

+For this deliverable, I used webSocket to update the number of current users on the front end in realtime.

+- **Backend listens for WebSocket connection** - Finished
+- **Frontend makes WebSocket connection** - Finished
+- **Data sent over WebSocket connection** - Finished
+- **WebSocket data displayed** - The number of current users will be shown to each user in their user profile.